 Internship Directors and Supervisors

-Sheri Clark, MT-BC, has 10 years of hospice experience and has been with Hospice of Palm Beach County since 2006.
-Sheri sees patients in assisted living and inpatient hospital settings.
+Sheri Clark, MME, MT-BC, has worked as a Hospice Music Therapist since 1994, including working at Hospice of Palm Beach County since 2006.
+Sheri provides music therapy services to patients in homes, skilled nursing facilities, assisted living facilities, and inpatient hospital units.
 She received her Bachelor of Music Therapy degree from Phillips University in Enid, OK and her Masters in Music Therapy from the University of Kansas.
-Sheri supervised students at the University of Kansas and served as practicum supervisor at Kansas City Hospice.
+Throughout her career, Sheri has enjoyed supervising music therapy practicum students and interns.

 AMTA National Roster Internship Director

 Michelle Miller, MT-BC, is the Music Therapy Education Lead, overseeing the internship program, music therapy continuing education, and new music therapist orientation at TrustBridge Health.
 She received a Bachelor of Music Therapy from Eastern Michigan University and has attended the Neurologic Music Therapy Training Institute.
 She has worked as a music therapist since 2007 and has extensive experience in the hospice setting.
 She also has experience in education and private practice settings.
 Michelle has been an internship supervisor since 2009 and is very excited to share her passion for music therapy as well as provide education to music therapy students.